Sandy Denny: Solo career and final years

-She then turned to recording her first solo album, The North Star Grassman and the Ravens.
+Denny then turned to recording her first solo album, The North Star Grassman and the Ravens.
 Released in 1971, it is distinguished by its elusive lyrics and unconventional harmonies.
 Highlights included "Late November", inspired by a dream and the death of Fairport band member Martin Lamble, and "Next Time Around" a cryptogram about Jackson C. Frank, one of her many portraits in song.

 Sandy, with a cover photograph by David Bailey, followed in 1972 and was the first of her albums to be produced by Trevor Lucas.
 As well as introducing eight new original compositions, the album marked her last recording of a traditional song, "The Quiet Joys of Brotherhood" (words by Richard Fariña), with Denny's ambitious multi-tracked vocal arrangement inspired by the Ensemble of the Bulgarian Republic.

 Melody Maker readers twice voted her the "Best British Female Singer", in 1970 and 1971 and, together with contemporaries including Richard Thompson and Ashley Hutchings, she participated in a one-off project called the Bunch to record a collection of rock and roll era standards released under the title of Rock On.

 In 1971, Denny duetted with Robert Plant on "The Battle of Evermore", which was included on Led Zeppelin's 1971 album (Led Zeppelin IV); she was the only guest vocalist ever to appear on a Led Zeppelin album.
 In 1972 Denny had a small cameo on Lou Reizner's symphonic arrangement of the Who's rock opera Tommy.
-Her brief appearance was at the end of the track "It's a Boy", which also featured vocals from Pete Townshend.
+In a brief appearance, she sang the character of The Nurse on the track "It's a Boy," which also featured vocals from Pete Townshend.